On morphisms killing weights, weight complexes, and Eilenberg-Maclane (co)homology of spectra: Notation and a reminder on weight structures

 2. The heart of $t$ is defined similarly to that of $w$: this is a full subcategory $\hrt$ of $\cu$ with $\obj \hrt=\cu[0,0]$.
 Recall that $\hrt$ is necessarily an abelian category with short exact sequences corresponding to distinguished triangles in $\cu$.

 3. The following statement is a particular case of Proposition 2.5.4(1) of \cite{bger} (cf. also Proposition 2.5.6(1) of ibid.): for $H=\cu(-,M)$ we have $\tau^{\ge-n }(H)\cong \cu(-,t^{\le -n}M)$.

 4. We will mostly interested in "topological" and motivic examples of weight structures.
-In all of these examples (see \S4.6 of \cite{bws} or \S\ref{sshtop} below for the $\shtop$-one, whereas the most general Chow weight structures for motives over various base schemes are discussed in \cite{bonivan}; cf. also Remark \ref{rkwmot}(3) below) $\cu$ is closed with respect to small coproducts and there exists a small additive negative (see Definition \ref{dwstr}(VII)) subcategory $\bu\subset \cu$ such that $\bu$ weakly generates $\cu$ and the objects of $\bu$ are compact in $\cu$.
+In all of these examples (see \S4.6 of \cite{bws} or \S\ref{sshtop} below for the $\shtop$-one, whereas a certain list of so-called Chow weight structures is described in \S3 of \cite{bonspkar}; cf. also Remark \ref{rkwmot}(3) below) $\cu$ is closed with respect to small coproducts and there exists a small additive negative (see Definition \ref{dwstr}(VII)) subcategory $\bu\subset \cu$ such that $\bu$ Hom-generates $\cu$ and the objects of $\bu$ are compact in $\cu$.